uiur/node-screencapture/README.md

 Take a screenshot of your desktop interactively.

-Available in OSX, Linux and Windows.
+Available in OSX, Linux, FreeBSD and Windows.

 ``` javascript
 var screencapture = require('screencapture')